The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Conclusions

 \section{Conclusions}

-This work presents the first detection of diffuse X-ray emission from a recently discovered Cloverleaf Odd Radio Circle.
+This work presented the first detection of diffuse X-ray emission from a recently discovered Cloverleaf odd radio circle.
 The extended X-ray source with an extent of 100~kpc by 180~kpc lies in the northeast direction perpendicular to the radio emission.
-The total X-ray luminosity is $8.2\pm 0.7 \times 10^{41}$~erg~s$^{-1}$.
-The X-ray emission has two clear peaks; the southern X-ray peak has a counterpart, an elliptical central galaxy (BCG1), which also marks the location of the brightest radio emission.
-On the other hand, the northeastern peak does not have an optical counterpart nor corresponds to any radio peak.
-The X-ray emission has a thermal nature, where the average density of the gas is $(2.11\pm0.14) \times 10^{-4}$~cm$^{-3}$ within R$_{500}$, which is typically observed in galaxy groups \citep{Bahar2024}.
-We measure the central electron density to be $(4.9 \pm 0.6)\times 10^{-4}$~cm$^{-3}$.
-The temperature measurements of the gas indicate that it is in a multi-phase state with components of $1.10\pm0.08$~keV and $0.23\pm0.02$~keV.
-The corresponding gas mass is $1.15\pm0.20\times 10^{11}$~M$_\sun$ within the virial radius of 630~kpc, inferred from the velocity dispersion of the member galaxies.
-The properties of the diffuse X-ray thermal gas indicate that the Cloverleaf ORC lies in an intra-group environment.
+The total 0.5-2 keV luminosity is $(1.3\pm 0.1) \times 10^{42}$~erg~s$^{-1}$.
+The X-ray emission has two clear peaks.
+The southern X-ray peak has a counterpart, an elliptical central galaxy (BCG1), which also marks the location of the brightest radio emission.
+The northeastern peak does not have an optical counterpart or correspond to any radio peak.
+The offset between the centroid of the X-ray emission and radio emission is 80~kpc.